A permit may be required from the Resort Municipality of Whistler (RMOW) prior to cutting, topping or limbing a tree in Whistler.

 The Environmental Protection Bylaw states that a Tree Cutting Permit must be obtained prior to cutting, topping or limbing any tree that is:

-Visit Trees for information on tree cutting permits that may be required.
+Visit whistler.ca/trees for more information on tree cutting permissions.